 4. Install a Gate

 Another enclosed carport idea is one with a gate.
-Not only are gates trendy designs for properties, but they also add extra security for your vehicles and items.
+Gates trendy and add extra security for your vehicles and other items in your carport.
 Additionally, gates function as stylish garage doors on carports.
-You can install mechanical sliding gates that open and close automatically upon vehicle entry and exit.
+You can install mechanical sliding gates that open and close automatically when you enter and exit.

 5. Choose a Transparent Top